David Peralta Player Props: Dodgers vs. Yankees

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on David Peralta?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 David Peralta At The Plate

-- Peralta is hitting .228 with five doubles, a triple, two home runs and seven walks.
+- Peralta is batting .228 with five doubles, a triple, two home runs and seven walks.

-- Peralta is batting .375 during his last games and is riding a five-game hitting streak.
+- Peralta enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .375.

-- He has hit a long ball in two of 45 games played this season, and in 1.5% of his plate appearances.
+- He has gone deep in two of 45 games played this year, and in 1.5% of his plate appearances.

-- Peralta has an RBI in 11 of 45 games this year, with multiple RBI in five of them.
+- In 11 games this year (24.4%), Peralta has picked up an RBI, and in five of those games (11.1%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 10 times this season (22.2%), including one multi-run game.
+- In 10 of 45 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.